-- Standards for lots in the Agricultural, Agricultural-Residential, and Recreational Zoning Districts, - Development standards for general agricultural structures in all zones, where permitted, and - Development standards for incidental agricultural accessory structures in Agricultural and Agricultural-Residential zones.
+- Standards for lots in the Agricultural, Agricultural-Residential, and Recreational zoning districts, - Development standards for general agricultural structures in all zoning districts, where permitted, and - Development standards for incidental agricultural accessory structures in Agricultural and Agricultural-Residential zoning districts.

 Alternatives to these standards may be approved with a Special Development Permit if the intent and purpose of the standards and guidelines are met.
 Refer to Section 3.4. for applicable special use regulations.